xlang-ai/Spider2/README.md

 - `instance_id`: the unique example id
 - `db`: the database id to which this question is addressed
 - `question`: the natural language question
-- `external_knowledge`: the filenames of external knowledge, documentation, and information required to answer this question are stored in documents
+- `external_knowledge`: the filenames of external knowledge, documentation, and information required to answer this question are stored in documents -->

+We adapt [Spider-Agent](https://github.com/xlang-ai/Spider2/tree/main/methods/spider-agent-lite) and other text-to-SQL baselines to this setting.

 We proposed baselines based on the widely used text2sql methods: [`Dail-SQL`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/baselines/dailsql#installation) and [`CodeS`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/baselines/codes#installation), with evaluation results reported :test_tube:.